 Finding food in the wild is one thing; cooking it is another challenge altogether.
-The whole ordeal might be easier if you’re a prepper who had the foresight to bring some handy pots and pans but when you’re a little bit down on your supplies, you have to know how to cook your food like they did back then.
+The whole ordeal might be easier if you’re a prepper who had the foresight to bring some handy pots and pans, but when you’re a little bit down on your supplies, you have to know how to cook your food as they did back then.

 Way, way, way back then.

-There might be some subtle differences over the terms (grilling is when you cook food from heat down below, broiling is when the heat source is from above and cooking on a spit…well, it basically means using a skewer and rotating the protein), but at the end of the day, the meat gets cooked all the same.
+There might be some subtle differences in the terms (grilling is when you cook food from heat down below, broiling is when the heat source is from above, and cooking on a spit…well, it basically means using a skewer and rotating the protein), but at the end of the day, the meat gets cooked all the same.

 The trick to this primitive cooking method is in finding good pieces of wood to use.
 Since pans come in short supply in the wilderness, you’ll have to make your own broiling or grilling rack from supple branches of trees like river birch.
 If you’re planning to skewer the meat instead, some sturdy forked branches should do the job pretty nicely, just like in the video above.